gitlabhq/gitlabhq/doc/user/project/issues/managing_issues.md

 #### Customizing the issue closing pattern **[CORE ONLY]**

-In order to change the default issue closing pattern, you must edit the [`gitlab.rb` or `gitlab.yml` file](../../../administration/issue_closing_pattern.md) of your installation.
+In order to change the default issue closing pattern, GitLab administrators must edit the [`gitlab.rb` or `gitlab.yml` file](../../../administration/issue_closing_pattern.md) of your installation.